shchauh/dapr-workshop/README.md

 Learn how to build microservices applications using Dapr.
 We will build sample microservices which will use Dapr for implementing different scenarios like service to service invocation, pub-sub, state management, secret management etc.

 #### This workshop is:
-* An introduction to dapr and how it enables developers to build resilient, stateful and stateless microservices applications
+* An introduction to Dapr and how it enables developers to build resilient, stateful and stateless microservices applications
 * Build microservices application with Dapr

 > We will run all samples in self hosted mode.
 No kubernetes installation is needed as part of this workshop, but can be considered as stretch goal